bas/ReadingTimeDemo/README.md

 Contributions are welcome.
 If you want to contribute to the project please fork the repository to make any code changes and open a Pull Request to propose your changes to the core team.
 Please make sure to follow the [Microsoft coding conventions](https://msdn.microsoft.com/en-us/library/ff926074.aspx) and add unit tests to ensure the build quality.
 For unit tests we currently use [xUnit](https://xunit.github.io/).

 ## About
-The `ReadingTimeDemo` is a demo Web application using .NET Core, NuGet and xUnit with Appveyor for CI, OpenCover for test coverage and Azure for continuous deployment.
-A Powershell script is used to run OpenCover and report the results as a status in the Pull Request.
+The `ReadingTimeDemo` is a demo Web application using .NET Core, NuGet and xUnit and Azure for continuous deployment.